CCZU-Myan/PillarHCFFNet/README.md

 # PillarHCFFNet
-PillarHCFFNet的官方Pytorch代码
-We will be releasing our code.
+The official Python code for PillarHCFFNet and We will be releasing our code.
 This is a visualization of the detection results of our model.
 ![Myan5](https://github.com/CCZU-Myan/PillarHCFFNet/assets/107938993/b3c2296a-45cc-41e9-bed9-07fa5b8d2b2b)
 This is our point cloud visualization result graph.